When I look back on my life, I often think about how it could have all gone so terribly wrong if I had only gotten what I wanted.

 If it wasn’t for the hardship in our own lives, we wouldn’t become stronger people.

-What Allah and the Prophet Have Said about Blessings
+What Allah and the Prophet Said About Blessings

 Even a small thing like a fever is really a blessing.
 The Prophet Muhammad (peace be upon him) said: